babylonhealth/ios-playbook/Cookbook/Technical-Documents/Localizations.md

 Whereas when we run **Babylon** the value will be the main one.
 `GP Name:`

-This prioritization happens in the static method [`LocalizationCore.localizedName`](https://github.com/Babylonpartners/babylon-ios/blob/develop/SDK/BabylonCore/BabylonCore/Utilities/LocalizationCore.swift#L14) that basically tries first to get the value for such key from the Specific file and if the result is still the key itself, then it fallsback to the main value.
+This prioritization happens in the static method [`LocalizationCore.localizedName`](https://github.com/Babylonpartners/babylon-ios/blob/develop/SDK/BabylonCore/BabylonCore/Utilities/LocalizationCore.swift#L14) that basically tries first to get the value for such key from the target-specific file and if the result is still the key itself, then it falls back to the main value.

 ```swift
 public static func localizedName(key: String, bundle: Bundle = Bundle.main) -> String {